-3. PROGRAMME/PROJECT COMMUNICATION STRATEGY
+3. PROJECT COMMUNICATION AND VISIBILITY PLAN

 As a contractor or implementing partner of the EU Delegation, you have an obligation to communicate your project to the Serbian citizens.
-We therefore require of you to prepare a communication strategy/plan at stage of your project and to present it to your EUD Project Manager and the Info Team.
+We therefore require of you to prepare a Project Communication and Visibility Plan (CVP) and to present it to your EUD Project Manager and the Info Team.
+It is a legal document, part of the contract that engages the implementers to undertake the activities contained in it.
+There is no official template.